Ganymede-Bio/website-docusaurus/docs/nodes/App/S3_Write.md

 Prior to usage, the following secrets must be configured in the environment:
 - **aws_s3_role_arn**: AWS Service Account Name

+This ARN will be used to enable the Airflow connection to the S3 bucket.
+Configuring this ARN will require the service account ID associated with the workflow orchestrator.
+Please reach out to the Ganymede team for instructions on configuring access within AWS to enable Ganymede connectivity.

-Secrets can be configured by clicking on your username in the upper-right hand of the Ganymede application, then selecting Environment Settings and navigating to the Secrets tab.
-If you need assistance, please don't hesitate to reach out to Ganymede.
+Once configured, add the AWS role ARN secret to your environment by clicking on your username in the upper-right hand of the Ganymede application, then selecting Environment Settings and navigating to the Secrets tab.